boguckicollection/kartoteka/README.md

 ORB descriptors together with card metadata, allowing previously processed images to be matched quickly.

+Set the `HASH_DB_PATH` environment variable to a writable SQLite file to enable persistent storage.
+When it is not provided the fingerprint database is disabled and no duplicate detection is performed.

 ### Dependencies

 Fingerprinting relies on [`numpy`](https://numpy.org), [`Pillow`](https://python-pillow.org) and